GenarLoya/controllerSystemByRules/README.md

     touch .env ## or create .env file
     ```

+**Note:** on install new packages run `pip freeze > requirements.txt` for sync packages

 ### MycroPython

+Pending...

 ## .env template

-copy and paste the following template in `.env` file
+copy and paste the following template in `.env` file in the root of the project

 ```bash
 # .env